Documentation Index

 clouddbforredis_update_status

-Updating the operating system and DB version simultaneously
+Update the operating system and DB version simultaneously

-For HA products, the update is applied to both the master and standby-Master Servers at the same time.
+Upgrades both the operating system and DB to the latest version.
+For HA products, the update is applied to both the Master and Standby-Master Servers at the same time.

 Note